 Strategic Advisor, Internet Society

-Craig is a recognized authority on trust and the convergence of privacy and security, promoting ethical privacy practices and the importance of data stewardship.
-Today Craig serves as Charmain emeritus of the Online Trust Alliance, an initiative of the Internet Society and is an industry analyst and management consultant.
-He frequently briefs international policy makers and member of Congress driving awareness and adoption of best practices by both the public and private sectors and importance of internet governance.
-As the founder of the OTA in 2005, Craig has championed security best practices to help protect consumers, promote innovation and the importance of meaningful self-regulation.
-He formed and Chairs the IoT Trustworthy Working Group an international coalition focused on security, privacy and sustainability.
-Prior to OTA, Craig spent over a decade at Microsoft focused on anti-spam, brand protection, security and privacy enhancing technologies and standards.
-Spiezle holds a Bachelor’s of Science from the Rochester Institute of Technology, and a MBA from Seattle University.
-Craig is on the board of the Identity Theft Council, past member of the City of Clyde Hill Utility Commission and served on two terms on the Federal Communications Commission advisory councils pertaining to online security and reliability of critical infrastructure.
+Craig is the founder and managing partner of AgeLight LLC, a professional services firm focused on online and digital services.
+Craig is a recognized authority on trust and the convergence of privacy and security promoting ethical privacy practices, end-to-end security and the importance on moving from a compliance mindset to stewardship.
+Craig serves as Charmain emeritus of the Online Trust Alliance, an initiative of the Internet Society and a strategic advisor and industry analyst.
+Craig frequently briefs international policy makers driving awareness of best practices by both the public and private sectors and importance of internet governance.
+As the founder of the OTA, Craig championed security best practices to help protect consumers, innovation and the role of meaningful self-regulation.
+He created IoT Trustworthy Working Group an international coalition focused on security, privacy and sustainability.
+Prior to OTA, Craig spent over a decade at Microsoft focused on digital marketing, security and privacy enhancing technologies and standards driving the development of brand protection, anti-spam, anti-phishing and privacy enabling technologies.
+Craig is on the board of the Identity Theft Council, editorial board of SC Magazine and a member of InfraGard, the Internet Society International Association of Privacy Professionals (IAPP) and the Anti- Phishing Working Group (APWG).
+In addition, Craig is a past member of the City of Clyde Hill Utility Commission, served on two terms on the Federal Communications Commission advisory councils pertaining to online security and reliability of critical infrastructure, past board member of MAAWG and participant in multiple NTIA multi-stakeholder working groups including facial recognition, vulnerability disclosure, mobile privacy disclosures and IoT patching and upgradability.
+Current and past clients include Internet Society, Microsoft, Pfizer, the US Postal Service and other leading organizations.

 Neill Feather, President, SiteLock